JhouLab/Pi5WebcamRecorder/README.md

 trial start times.
 See below under "GPIO PROTOCOL".

 Each camera recording generates its own files, and there is no data mixing between cameras.
-There are three recorded files for each session, as listed below.
-All filenames begin with the date in YYYY-MM-DD-HHMM format, followed by camera number, and data type:
+Each session creates the following three files, having names starting with date in YYYY-MM-DD-HHMM format, followed by camera number, and data type:

     2024-06-12_1738_Cam1_Frames.txt        # Tab-delimited text file with timestamps of each video frame 2024-06-12_1738_Cam1_TTLs.txt          # Tab-delimited text file with timestamps of each TTL pulse 2024-06-12_1738_Cam1_Video.avi         # Video file.

 By default, the software records at 10 frames per second and 640x480 resolution, using the H264 codec.
-To override the defaults, read the instructions in file "config_example1", which explains how to create a "config.txt" file, or skip to the next section below, "CONFIGURING".
+To override defaults, read the instructions in file "config_example1", or skip to the next section below, "CONFIGURING".

-I have tested this program with the following two codecs.
-There may be others available but they are not tested yet:

-    H264:  makes small files (<2MB per minute) but is computationally demanding.
-May drop frames at higher fps.
-    MP4V:  is computationally less demanding, allowing higher frame rates.
-But files are 2-5x larger

 Estimated storage requirements for H264 files at 10fps are below.
 Obviously, if you use a higher frame rate, or a less efficient codec, then storage requirements will increase.